ESCI with Sky decals. And Pavla ejector seat Link to build page

 Fujimi with scratch canopy, Italeri Magics & Italeri decals.

-The Indian Navy is the only other operator of the SHAR, flying them from the (ex RN HMS HERMES) INS VIRAAT.
-Instead of Sidewinders, the French Matra R550 Magic missile is carried.
-This is the BAe delivery scheme; the english language "Navy" titles were subsequently repainted in Indian script on the port tail and the cougar symbol moved to the nose.
-Indian SHARs were later repainted in an all-over low-viz medium grey scheme and are currently (2007) undergoing an upgrade programme (similar to the FA2) providing a new Israeli sourced radar and BVR missile.
+The Indian Navy was the only other operator of the SHAR, flying them initially from the INS VIKRANT, then the (ex RN HMS HERMES) INS VIRAAT.
+Instead of Sidewinders, the French Matra R550 Magic missile was carried.
+This is the BAe delivery scheme; the english language "Navy" titles were subsequently repainted in Indian script on the starboard tail and the white tiger symbol moved to the nose.

 Sword - built entirely out the box.